gianscarpe/blog/content/introduction.md

 OpenEV, would certaintly increase the interest of industries and practitionares, especially if big players were backing the project (we'll se, Samsung and Sony have already shown their interest).
-The reader is also referred to ([Gallego et al. 2020](#org3ca2892)) for a more exhaustive and formal discussion on event-based vision.
+The reader is also referred to ([Gallego et al. 2020](#orgf330bc2)) for a more exhaustive and formal discussion on event-based vision.

 ## Bibliography {#bibliography}

-<a id="org3ca2892"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Michael Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
+<a id="orgf330bc2"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Michael Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
 “Event-Based Vision: A Survey.” _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
 Institute of Electrical and Electronics Engineers (IEEE), 1. <http://dx.doi.org/10.1109/TPAMI.2020.3008413>.

-<a id="orga1fd971"></a>Messikommer, Nico, Daniel Gehrig, Antonio Loquercio, and Davide Scaramuzza. n.d.
+<a id="org7f61405"></a>Messikommer, Nico, Daniel Gehrig, Antonio Loquercio, and Davide Scaramuzza. n.d.
 “Event-Based Asynchronous Sparse Convolutional Networks.” <https://youtu.be/LauQ6LWTkxM?t=4>.

-<a id="org016d280"></a>Rodriguez-Gomez, J.P., A. Gomez Eguiluz, J.R.
-Martinez-de Dios, and A. Ollero.
-2020.
-“Asynchronous Event-Based Clustering and Tracking for Intrusion Monitoring in UAS.” _2020 IEEE International Conference on Robotics and Automation (ICRA)_, May.
-IEEE. <http://dx.doi.org/10.1109/ICRA40945.2020.9197341>.